GE2025: Maliki Osman to be replaced by PAP new face Hazlina Abdul Halim on East Coast slate

 “Hazlina will be the new member here.
 Where I stand, what I do afterwards, you’ll get the information when the time comes.”

-“I ask the residents of East Coast GRC to give (Mdm Hazlina) their support as I will give her mine so she will be able to build on the work we have done,” he added.
+“I ask the residents of East Coast GRC to give (Mdm Hazlina) their support as I will give her my endorsement and my support so she will be able to build on the work we have done,” he added.

 Dr Maliki, who is also Second Minister for Education and Foreign Affairs, currently helms the Siglap ward in East Coast GRC.